+Title of Each Class Trading Symbol(s) Name of Each Exchange on Which Registered Common Stock, \$0.001 par value per share ARAY The Nasdaq Stock Market LLC

+Securities registered pursuant to section 12(g) of the Act: None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗆 No 🗵

-Securities registered pursuant to section 12(0) of the Act.
-Title of Each Class Trading Symbol(s) Name of Each Exchange on Which Registered Common Stock, \$0.001 par valu ARAY The Nasdaq Stock Market LLC Securities registered pursuant to sectio Indicate by check mark if the registran Indicate by check mark if the registran t is a well-known t is not required t n seasoned issuer, as defined to file reports pursuant to Se ction 13 or Section a 15(d) of the Act.
-Yes \Box No \boxtimes Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square Indicate by check mark whether the re "large accelerated filer," "accelerated filer," celerated filer, a smaller reporting compar " in Rule 12b-2 of the Exchange Act. ny, or an emerging g growth company.
-See definitions of of Large accelerated filer Accelerated filer \boxtimes Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indica provided pursuant to Section 13(a) of the E k if the registrant has elected d not to use the exte ended transition period for complying with h any new or revised d financial accounting standards Indicate by check mark whether the rea of the Sarbanes-Oxley Act (15 U.S.C.
-7262 assessment of the effectiveness of its inte sued its audit report. \boxtimes rnal control over fin nancial reporting under Section 40)4(b) Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵 registrant's most recently completed second such persons may be deemed to be affiliates d fiscal quarter w s.
-This determina as: \$365,403,546.
-Shares of tion of affiliate status is not the registrant's con necessarily a conc lusive determination for other purposes. that As of August 9, 2022, the number of outstanding shares of the registrant's common stock, \$0.001 par value, was 93,499,500.
+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes 🗆 No 🗵

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes  No 🗆 Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ company.
+See definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes  No 🗆 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth

+Large accelerated filer

+Accelerated filer

+Non-accelerated filer

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+The aggregate market value of the registrant's common stock held by non-affiliates of the registrant based on the last sale price for such stock on December 31, 2021, the last business day of the registrant's most recently completed second fiscal quarter was: \$365,403,546.
+Shares of the registrant's common stock held by each executive officer, director and 5% stockholder have been excluded in that such persons may be deemed to be affiliates.
+This determination of affiliate status is not necessarily a conclusive determination for other purposes.

+As of August 9, 2022, the number of outstanding shares of the registrant's common stock, \$0.001 par value, was 93,499,500.